bptillman/csharp-hsbot/README.md

 # Developing Locally

-Copy the appSettings.json file in Application\Hsbot.Slack.Web to Application\Hsbot.Slack.Web\appSettings.Development.json.
+Copy the appSettings.json file in Application\Hsbot.Hosting.Web to Application\Hsbot.Hosting.Web\appSettings.Development.json.
 Update the file with the *devbot* API key and you're off to the races.

 # Licensing